i-am-ravi-prakash/leanrning/java/collections.md

 But array comes with some limitation which are as follows:

 - Array is fixed in size.
-- Array can contain homogeneous data types.
+- Array can contain only homogeneous data types.
 - There is no underlying data structure for arrays.

 To overcome the above problems of array, collections were introduced.
 Below are the advantages of the collection framework: